-The recent autobiography of Pete Townshend (born 1945) is entitled Who I Am, and has aroused diverse assessments, including my own contribution.
-Townshend was guitarist and songwriter for The Who, and became known for an affiliation to the Eastern mystic Meher Baba (1894-1969).
-A very obvious discrepancy is that religious sympathies did not mix too well with the career of a rock star, in this instance featuring a long term alcohol problem and a susceptibility to hard drugs during the years 1980-81.
+The recent autobiography of Pete Townshend (born 1945) is entitled Who I Am.
+This book has aroused diverse assessments, including my own contribution.
+Townshend, a guitarist and songwriter for The Who, became known for an affiliation to the Eastern mystic Meher Baba (1894-1969).
+A very obvious discrepancy is that religious sympathies did not mix too well with the career of a rock star, in this instance featuring a long term alcohol problem, plus a susceptibility to hard drugs during the years 1980-81.

 The British rock group known as The Who emerged in the mid-1960s, eventually becoming superstars in America.
 They were icons of the Woodstock Festival at Bethel in 1969, an entrepreneurial event celebrated in a well known film.
 Ironically, Pete Townshend did not approve of the hippy venue, which he described as a mudbath laced with LSD.
 The previous year, he had declared himself to be a follower of Meher Baba, who was strongly opposed to LSD and other drugs.
 Townshend ceased his intake of marijuana (cannabis), and did not revert to LSD.

 The stage performance of Townshend was noted for athletic leaps and the smashing of guitars.
 The “destruction art” was derived from his attendance at Ealing Art College and the questionable ideas of lecturer Gustav Metzger, who did however, disagree with Pete Townshend over the issue of a new commercial promotion.
 Townshend writes: “I was supposed to boycott the new commercial pop form itself” (Who I Am, p.
 115).
 He also admits that “at a psychic level the Angry Yobbo, or hooligan, had seared himself into my soul” (p.
 194).